rayyoda/AES/README.md

 **Version 5**:

 Major upgrade from Version 4.0.0.1.
 An additonal parameter -Credential is included.
 A valid PowerShell **Credential** Object is required with this parameter.
 For this to execute, Identity Impersonation is used internally.
-Do NOT use this parameter if policies are in place that prevent Identity Impersonation.
+Do NOT use this parameter if policies are in place preventing Identity Impersonation.

 New-AesFile [-InputFile] <string> -Passphrase <string>